The Other Day I Met a Bear: Lyrics

+Final verse, which may be used if singing a bit more of the song over several nights, adding more each time.

+Additional verses, extending the story with more animals:

 Other uses

 "The Other Day I Met a Bear" is one of the songs sung by Barney the dinosaur on the 1990 children's video Campfire Sing-along except it was shortened to 4 stanzas instead of 10.
 On Barney & Friends, the tune was used for The Exercise Song.
 The 2007 album For the Kids Three! includes a version of the song by Barenaked Ladies.

 In Japanese, the song is known as "Mori no Kuma-san" (森のくまさん or 森の熊さん), with lyrics written by Yoshihiro Baba.
 It is on the soundtrack to the film version of Ranma ½ (1989) and an instrumental version is used frequently in the Family Stadium video game series.